Our professors and lecturers are noted for their academic credentials, talent for teaching, and real-world experience.

 Professor Zif holds engineering degrees from Technion, Israel, and an MBA and PhD from New York University.
 He was a member of the faculty at Tel-Aviv University and lectured for many years in executive programs at Harvard, Wharton and Northwestern, and in many programs around the world.
 He was elected "Professor of the Year" at Hult in December 2005.
 Professor Zif has extensive consulting experience in many industries and was previously the president of a start-up U.S. firm funded by venture capital.

-Professor Yael Zif has been teaching in the faculty of Management and in the executive MBA program of Tel-Aviv University since 1982 and at the School of Management of Boston University from 1987 to 2006.
-For three years Dr. Zif was a visiting professor in a joint program of Northwestern University (Kellogg) and Chulalongkorn University in Thailand, teaching Organizational Behaviour.
+Professor Yael Zif has been teaching in management and in the Executive MBA program of Tel-Aviv University since 1982 and at the School of Management of Boston University from 1987 to 2006.
+For three years, Dr. Zif was a visiting professor in a joint program of Northwestern University (Kellogg) and Chulalongkorn University in Thailand, teaching Organizational Behaviour.
 She lectured at Wharton Executive Education programs, at Harvard Institute of International Development, at Catholica Univeristy in Chile and at Central European University in Budapest.
 Dr. Zif has extensive experience in leading training and development programs for managers in organizations.
 She has an outstanding record in student evaluations.